-Windows Server 2008 has been released for such a long time, but many people still use this operating system or servers.
+Windows Server 2008 has been released for such a long time, but many people still use this operating system for servers.
 The longer you use this server, the higher risk C drive is running out of space.
 When it happens, Operating System runs much slower and you cannot install Windows updates or other applications.
 To solve this problem, the best solution is extending C drive with free space in other data partitions.
-All disk partitions have been allocated when building the server, is it possible to extend Server 2008 C drive partition without destroying data?
+All disk partitions have been allocated when building the server, is it possible to extend Server 2008 C drive partition without losing data?
 The answer is yes.
-In this article, I’ll introduce 2 ways to extend C drive in Windows Server 2008 (R2) with losing data.
+In this article, I’ll introduce 2 ways to extend C drive in Windows Server 2008 (R2) with safe tools.

-Method 1 – Expand C drive in Server 2008 Disk Management
+Method 1 – Extend C drive with Server 2008 native Disk Management

 Better than previous version Server 2003, Windows Server 2008 has new “Shrink Volume” and “Extend Volume” functions in Disk Management.
-Both functions can resize partition on the fly.
+Both functions can help resize partition without losing data.
 However, only NTFS partitions can be resized, FAT32 and any other types of partitions are not supported.

 The major shortage of Disk Management is that it cannot extend a partition by shrinking another one.
 If you want to extend C drive in Windows 2008 server without any software, you must delete the contiguous partition D (or E).
 In addition, if the contiguous partition is a Logical drive, Disk Management cannot extend C drive even after deleting.